hmckay/BOTL/README.md

 # BOTL
 This git repo has data, data generators and code for the Bi-directional Online Transfer Learning framework (BOTL).

+## Running code
+To run code either use

 ## Available data and data generators and BOTL implementations:
   - Following distance data for 6 journeys (2 drivers).
   - Drifting hyperplane data generator